-We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$66.3 million, or \$76.6 million if the underwriters exercise in full their option to purchase additional ADSs. based on the initial public offering price of \$13.50 per ADS in the U.S. offering and an offering price of £5.3729 per ordinary share in the European private placement.
-The principal purposes of this offering are to obtain additional capital to support our operations, to create a public market for our ADSs in the United States and to facilitate future access to the U.S. public equity markets.
+We estimate that the net proceeds to us from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$69.9 million, or \$80.8 million if the underwriters exercise in full their option to purchase additional ADSs, based on an assumed initial public offering price of \$14.22 per ADS in the U.S. offering and an assumed offering price of £5.70 per ordinary share in the European private placement, the closing price of our ordinary shares on AIM on July 10, 2020, based on an exchange rate of \$1.2469 per £1.00 as of July 2, 2020 and an ADS-to-share ratio of 1-to-2.
+The principal purposes of this offering are to obtain additional capital to support our operations, to create a public market for our

+ADSs in the United States and to facilitate future access to the U.S. public equity markets.
 We currently intend to use approximately \$25.0 to \$30.0 million of the net proceeds from this offering for the continued development and planned commercialization of the KidneyIntelX platform, and the remainder for working capital and other general corporate purposes.
 See "Use of proceeds" for a more complete description of the intended use of proceeds from this offering.